|Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

-Example: An organization in need of increasing participation on community action
+Example: An organization in need of increasing participation in community action

-My neighborhood organization wants to clean up the area around an abandoned building in our neighborhood, so that it won't be such an eyesore and the drug dealers will stay away.
-But how are we going to do it?
-We have to find the people, but we are all very busy, and have never done this before.
+My neighborhood organization wants to clean up the area around an abandoned building in our neighborhood.
+We hope to remove the blight and potentially lower the amount of crime in the area, but we don't know how to find the people.
+We are very busy and have never done this before.

 Also, this may just be the beginning.
-We may desire our organization to grow large enough to clean up all the eyesores in the city.
-Wouldn't that be amazing!
-But that would certainly take more members than we'll be able to recruit ourselves.
-In that case it would be best to build a coalition or partnership.
-Then we'll have the people power we need.
+We want to grow our organization large enough to clean up the whole city.
+Wouldn't that be amazing?
+But that would certainly take more members than we recruit ourselves.
+Maybe we should build a coalition or partnership.
+Then we'd have the people power we need.
 But how can we do that?

-Here's the key point: Regardless of whether we are trying to recruit members who speak for themselves, or members who speak for entire organizations, it will help us to make a plan, to find people and bring them together.
-Answering the questions above will save us time in the long run, and increase the chances of accomplishing whatever goals we set for ourselves.
+Here's the key point: Regardless of whether we are trying to recruit members who speak for themselves or members who speak for entire organizations, it would help to have a plan to find people and bring them together.
+Answering the questions above will save us time in the long run and increase the chances of accomplishing goals we set for ourselves.

-- To help you map out how to get from point A (an organization in need of members, or a coalition in need of member organizations) to point B (an organization with the members it needs or a coalition with the members it needs).
-Your organization or coalition will almost certainly always be in need of fresh members.
+- To help you get from point A (an organization in need of members, or a coalition in need of member organizations) to point B (an organization with the members it needs or a coalition with the members it needs).
+Your organization or alliance will almost certainly always need fresh members.

 - To make your search for new members more efficient and effective.
-A plan is important because it focuses on the set of steps you will need to go through to achieve your ultimate goal of recruiting members.
+A plan is essential because it focuses on steps you will need to take to achieve your ultimate goal of recruiting members.
 The planning stage is the time to decide what actions the organization will take to achieve its goal.

-Most of the time organizers looking for membership would have had better luck recruiting potential members had they sat down and actually planned what they were going to do to achieve their goals, rather than just jumping right in.
+Most of the time, organizers looking for membership would have better luck recruiting potential members if they sat down and planned what they would do to achieve their goals, rather than just jumping right in.
 A planned effort will almost always be superior to an unplanned, disorganized attempt.

 Writing things down is very important to the planning process because you don't want to waste time going over questions you have already answered.
 Writing down the answers will save precious time.

-Let's come back to the key questions mentioned above and go through them one at a time.
+Let's come back to the fundamental questions mentioned above and go through them one at a time.

 Why do you want or need members?

-It is not only enough to want to get members for your organization.
+It is not only enough to want members for your organization.
 You must think of why you want them.
 You must ask yourself, "Why am I looking for new members in the first place?"
-Your organization may be looking for members who speak for organizations or other groups of people.
+Your organization may be looking for members who speak for other organizations or themselves.